Jiang Zemin: Early career

-Career in Shanghai
+Shanghai

 In 1985, a political reshuffle took place in Shanghai.
 Party Secretary Chen Guodong and Mayor Wang Daohan were both removed due to age issues.
 Instead, Rui Xingwen became the new Party Secretary of Shanghai, and Jiang became new mayor of Shanghai.
 Jiang received mixed reviews as mayor.
 Many of his critics dismissed him as a "flower pot", a Chinese term for someone who only seems useful, but actually gets nothing done.
 Many credited Shanghai's growth during the period to Zhu Rongji.
 Jiang was an ardent believer, during this period, in Deng Xiaoping's economic reforms.
 In an attempt to curb student discontent in 1986, Jiang recited the Gettysburg Address in English in front of a group of student protesters.

 At the 13th National Congress of the CCP held in October 1987, Jiang was promoted from mayor to Shanghai party secretary, the most powerful position in the city, reporting directly to the central government.
 He also joined the Politburo of the Chinese Communist Party, in accordance with customs for party secretaries of major cities.
 In 1988, Jiang banned party and government organs from engaging in business activities.